 When we’re in healthy relationships, we don’t feel obligated to help others avoid their naturally occurring consequences.
 Instead, both parties understand that outcomes should be experienced by the person who’s responsible for causing them.

-When we develop codependent coping skills as children, we will more than likely take them with us into adulthood, if we haven’t learned healthy ways of coping.
+When we develop codependent coping skills as children, we will more than likely take them with us into adulthood if we haven’t learned better ways of coping.
 If we became codependent as children, we were probably caretakers for other adults or siblings.
 We were likely required to mature quickly and take responsibilities that were not age-appropriate.
 When it felt unsafe for us to be around our caretaker, we learned to tiptoe around the instability.
-We learned to “put-up and shut-up.”
+We learned to “put up and shut up.”
 We monitored moods and responded accordingly, we noticed behavioral patterns, and we became very good at predicting behavior.
 We learned how to take the initiative in making someone else’s life easier or better so we could feel a sense of stability and safety.
 We became accustomed to doing things for them and others that they could do for themselves.
 Controlling our environment became equivalent to feeling safe.

 Letting go of and no longer controlling the outcomes and consequences of someone else’s actions are some of the first steps in healing codependency.

-As codependents, we try forcing ourselves painfully into a mold that we will never fit into.
+As codependents, we try to force ourselves painfully into a mold that we will never fit into.
 And we repeatedly try to become someone else’s idea of who we should be.
-Not knowing details about yourself that you know about other’s in your life, like favorite foods, music, authors, etc. are the result of an other-directed, other-focused upbringing.
+Not knowing details about yourself that you know about others in your life, like favorite foods, music, authors, etc., is the result of an other-directed, other-focused life.

 If we’re codependent, we most likely don’t have boundaries.
-We’ll overexplain and defend ourselves because we want to been seen, affirmed, validated and understood.
+We’ll justify, argue, defend, and overexplain because we want to be seen, affirmed, validated, and understood.
 We’ll continuously seek affirmation outside of ourselves to feel “good enough” or like we matter.
 Others often describe us as needy, “clingy,” or insecure.

 How to know if you’re codependent